GeorgesABrunet/ArenaGenerator/README.md

 - Support for defining mesh origins in relation to generation (accounting for the origins that are not in a specific corner or center)
 - Data table support for generation parametrization
 - Ability to index sections to reuse in generation
+- Convert generated Arenas into Static Mesh Actors in Editor

 ## How to use it